Wishmaster (film)

-Wishmaster is a 1997 American fantasy horror film directed by Robert Kurtzman.
+Wishmaster is a 1997 American dark fantasy horror film directed by Robert Kurtzman.
+It is the first installment of the Wishmaster film series.
 The film was executive produced by Wes Craven, and is the only film of the Wishmaster series with his name attached.
 Its plot concerns a djinn, a wish-granting, evil genie who is released from a jewel and seeks to capture the soul of the woman who discovered him, thereby opening a portal and freeing his fellow djinn to inhabit and enslave the Earth.

-The film stars Andrew Divoff as The Djinn and Tammy Lauren.
+The film stars Andrew Divoff, as The Djinn, and Tammy Lauren.

 The film was followed by three sequels, Wishmaster 2: Evil Never Dies (1999), Wishmaster 3: Beyond the Gates of Hell (2001) and Wishmaster: The Prophecy Fulfilled (2002).
-The first and second movies are considered to be in the horror genre, while the third and fourth movies have less horror elements and are more associated with action and romance films.

 Plot

-A narrator (Angus Scrimm) explains that when "God breathed life into the universe…the light gave birth to Angels…the earth gave birth to man...the fire gave birth to the djinn, creatures condemned to dwell in the void between the worlds."
-If a person wakes a djinn they will receive three wishes, but the third wish will free legions of djinn on Earth.
-In 1127, one of these Djinn (Andrew Divoff) asks a Persian emperor to make his second wish.
+In 1127, a djinn asks a Persian emperor to make his second wish.
 When the emperor wishes to see wonders, the Djinn uses his powers to torture and mutilate people in the palace.
 The emperor is horrified, but the Djinn tells him to use his third wish to set things right.
-Before the emperor can make his third wish, Zoroaster (Ari Barak), a sorcerer, explains the consequences of the third wish and reveals a fire opal, which pulls the Djinn inside and traps him.
+Before the emperor can make his third wish, Zoroaster, a sorcerer, explains the consequences of the third wish, as it will free legions of djinn on Earth.
+He then reveals a fire opal, which pulls the Djinn inside and traps him.

-In present-day America, Raymond Beaumont (Robert Englund) supervises workers lowering a box containing an antique statue of Ahura Mazda onto a ship.
-The crane operator Mickey Torelli (Joseph Pilato) is drunk and drops the box, killing Beaumont's assistant Ed Finley (Ted Raimi) and destroying the statue.
+In present-day America, Raymond Beaumont supervises workers lowering a box containing an antique statue of Ahura Mazda onto a ship.
+The crane operator, Mickey Torelli, is drunk and drops the box, killing Beaumont's assistant Ed Finney and destroying the statue.
 A dockworker steals the fire opal from the rubble and pawns it.
-Eventually the jewel reaches Regal Auctioneers, where Nick Merritt (Chris Lemmon) instructs appraiser Alexandra "Alex" Amberson (Tammy Lauren) to examine it, which wakes the Djinn.
-Alex sees something inside the jewel and leaves it with her close friend and colleague, Josh Aickman (Tony Crane), to analyze.
-As he is collecting data, the gem explodes, destroying the lab and releasing the Djinn.
-Josh, wounded, wishes for relief from his physical pain, and the Djinn "grants" his wish by killing him.
+Eventually, the jewel reaches Regal Auctioneers, where Nick Merritt instructs appraiser Alexandra "Alex" Amberson to examine it, which wakes the Djinn.
+Alex sees something inside the jewel and leaves it with her close friend and colleague, Josh Aickman, to analyze.
+As he collects data, the gem explodes, destroying the lab and releasing the Djinn.
+Josh, wounded, wishes for relief from his physical pain, and the Djinn grants his wish by killing him.